Render Studio Examples and Resources

 -

-The AI denoiser can smear the layer line effect introduced by the appearance/functions early in the rendering process.
-Disabling AI denoising is recommended.
+The Denoiser can smear the layer line effect introduced by the Appearance/functions early in the rendering process.
+Disabling the Denoiser is recommended.
 If it is not disabled, rendering times may be longer.
+To disable the Denoiser, click the Scene panel icon () to open the Scene panel, and uncheck Denoiser.

 -

-Since the bump map used in the FFF 3D print thermoplastic appearance can produce normals which are dramatically different from the underlying geometry, shading artifacts may be introduced on some geometries.
-In those cases, select Rootgroup in the Scene graph, then expand the Iray photoreal group, click the Create button next to Shadow terminator offset mode, and set this parameter to On:
+Since the bump map used in the FFF 3D print — Thermoplastic Appearance can produce normals which are dramatically different from the underlying geometry, shading artifacts may be introduced on some geometries.
+In those cases, click the Scene panel icon () to open the Scene panel, and check Smooth coarse shadows:

 Further information and resources can be found here: